Meadow Ridge School

 General Contractor: Graham Construction LLP.
 Commencing March 2018.

 FSD selects attendance areas that allow as many students as possible to attend a school close to home.
 We do our best to keep families and communities together.
 Careful consideration is given to ensure the school doesn’t fill up too quickly while a community is still growing.
 The school will carefully manage enrolment to make sure there’s room for new students who move into the school’s attendance area.
-We hope this will minimize the need to change the attendance area boundary in the future.

 Registration is currently closed.
 Registration for the new Okotoks K-9 School is expected to open after attendance area boundaries have been finalized in Spring 2019.
 Visit this webpage for regular updates or follow us on Facebook and Twitter.